enricopiseddu/lendingPool/README.md

 Finally, the function transfers to the liquidator the amount of tokens of type "collateral", including the bonus, and transfers to the reserve "reserveToRepay" the amount of tokens used by the liquidator to buy the collateral at a discount price.

-#### 4.6.1 Differences between liquidation functions
-There are two main difference between the liquidation function of Aave and that proposed in this implementation.

-The first difference is that in Aave the liquidator decides how to receive the collateral liquidated: he can receive directly the assets (tokens ERC20) or he can receive the amount of "aTokens", by setting an additional boolean parameter, called "receiveATokens" to the liquidation function.
-In this implementation, it is possible to repay the liquidator only transfer directly him the asset by calling the transfer method of the ERC20 contract, without receiving the Tokens.

-The second difference is that in Aave it is possible to specify - for each reserve - the liquidation bonus for the liquidator, while in the proposed implementation, the liquidation bonus is a constant set to 5% of the amount of collateral to liquidate.

 ### 4.7 Flash loan function